 In March 2015, the Company acquired Bishop's Square, a Class A office building, located in the central business district of Dublin, Ireland.
 The net purchase price was €92.0 million (approximately \$103.2 million assuming a rate of \$1.12 per EUR as of the transaction date), exclusive of transaction costs and working capital reserves.
-The building contains approximately 153,529 square feet of net rentable area and is 100% leased to five tenants.
-See Note 4 - Recent Acquisitions for additional information on Bishop's Square.
+The building contains approximately 153,529 square feet of net rentable area and is currently 99% leased to four tenants.
+See Note 4 - Recent Acquisitions of Real Estate for additional information on Bishop's Square.

-As of March 31, 2015, the cost basis and accumulated amortization related to lease intangibles was as follows:
+As of June 30, 2015, the cost basis and accumulated amortization related to lease intangibles are as follows: